NZ sharemarket weakens at open after Reserve Bank cuts rates

-The New Zealand sharemarket opened 1.4 per cent down after the Reserve Bank unleashed an emergency 75-basis-point cut in the official cash rate to try and soften likely blow the coronavirus outbreak will have on the New Zealand economy.
+The New Zealand sharemarket opened weaker after the Reserve Bank unleashed an emergency 75-basis-point cut in the official cash rate to try and soften likely blow the coronavirus outbreak will have on the New Zealand economy.

-After a tumultuous week on local and world financial markets last week, the local S&P/NZX50 index was down 171 points or 1.75 per cent at 9660.
+After a tumultuous week on local and world financial markets last week, the local S&P/NZX50 index was down 262 points or 2.6 per cent at 9569 by late morning.

 Travel sector stocks were particularly hard hit after the government over the weekend announced heavy restrictions on air travel in response to the coronavirus outbreak.

+In telecommunications, Spark rallied to 7c to $4.17 while the power generators recorded only modest falls.

-Probiotics maker Blis Technologies rose 26.5 per cent to 6.2 cents.
+Elsewhere, probiotics maker Blis Technologies rose 26.5 per cent to 6.2 cents.
 The firm upgraded revenue and earnings guidance for the March year on the back of strong demand for its products.

-Prime Minster Jacinda Ardern announced on Saturday that all travellers to New Zealand – except those from the Pacific Islands – will have to isolate themselves for 14 days upon arrival.
+Prime Minister Jacinda Ardern announced on Saturday that all travellers to New Zealand – except those from the Pacific Islands – will have to isolate themselves for 14 days upon arrival.
 That includes citizens and permanent residents.

 In response, Air New Zealand announced it would slash its international long-haul service by 85 per cent over coming months and had already starting to identify a wave of redundancies.

-The airline's shares were placed in trading halt, with full details of schedule changes to be advised in the coming days.
+The airline's shares were placed in a trading halt, with full details of schedule changes to be advised in the coming days.
 The value of Air New Zealand shares has roughly halved since early January, when they were trading around $3.05.

 Auckland International Airport suspended both its earnings and capital expenditure guidance for the current financial year.
-Its shares fell as low as $5.76, the lowest since early 2016, and were recently down 11.4 per cent at $5.85.

 Millennium & Copthorne Hotels New Zealand halted trading of its shares while it assesses the impact of the travel restrictions on its business.